 Florida Car Accident Whiplash Injury

 Being involved in a car accident is both scary and stressful — and after sustaining an injury you’re probably filled with worry about your health.
 While whiplash may be a common auto accident injury, that doesn’t mean it should be taken lightly.
-Here’s what you need to know about whiplash and car accidents.
+Here’s what you need to know about whiplash, what exactly is whiplash, and how to recover from whiplash.

 What is Whiplash?